Skip to content

 Owl Splinters

-For their second full length album, the Skodvin and Otto duo are joined by yet another entity that adds an important component to the overall sound: Nills Frahm‘s Durton Recording studio, where the sounds are mastered and polished to the shiny surface until the light bounces off the gloomy atmosphere layered with thick coats of frequency-heavy organic sound waves.
-And then the surface breaks… and a distant piano sings its song in a rainy street cafe… somewhere a waiter drops the spoon on the saucer, as the droplets of water fall on the glass… soon the cello breaks into raspy monologue, its vocal chords aching with thirst.
+For their second full-length album, the Skodvin and Otto duo are joined by yet another entity that adds an important component to the overall sound: Nills Frahm’s Durton Recording studio, where the sounds are mastered and polished to the shiny surface until the light bounces off the gloomy atmosphere layered with thick coats of frequency-heavy organic sound waves.
+And then the surface breaks… and a distant piano sings its song in a rainy street cafe… somewhere a waiter drops the spoon on the saucer, as the droplets of water fall on the glass… soon the cello breaks into a raspy monologue, its vocal cords aching with thirst.
 Music like this is rare.
 Like a dusty photograph found in a cardboard box of a small antique shop, it tells a story of the distant memory, left unattended to awake.

-In addition to the above mentioned debut, Pale Ravine and the currently reviewed Owl Splinters, Deaf Center also released Levende, a live recording from Augsburg in 2005, on Type Records as a digital only one-track piece.
+In addition to the above-mentioned debut, Pale Ravine and the currently reviewed Owl Splinters, Deaf Center also released Levende, a live recording from Augsburg in 2005, on Type Records as a digital only one-track piece.
 There is also the debut EP, Neon City, released on Type in 2004.
 Erik K. Skodvin is also responsible for his 2010 critically acclaimed Flare released by Berlin based Sonic Pieces, as well as his multiple albums under the Svarte Greiner alias on Type and Digitalis.
 And who could forget Skodvin’s curation of his very own Miasmah label?
-Otto Totland should be known to most of you through his outstanding collaboration with Serein‘s label head, Huw Roberts, as Nest and their amazing 2010 release, Retold.
+Otto Totland should be known to most of you through his outstanding collaboration with Serein’s label head, Huw Roberts, as Nest and their amazing 2010 release, Retold.
 Highly recommended!